moonline/UW.Olivos-Roche/Paper.rst

 Bus bicycle racks
 ~~~~~~~~~~~~~~~~~

-Transport the bicycle on the bus, could allow people, to use their bicycle more extensive, as they could take the bus, when they feel unsafe in the evening, or are too tired to return cycling.
+Transporting the bicycle on the bus, could allow people, to use their bicycle more extensive, as they could take the bus, when they feel unsafe in the evening, or are too tired to return cycling.
-In other countries, there are different systems used successfully: Front racks, rear racks or rack inside the bus, near the entrance.
+In other countries, there are different systems used successfully: Front racks, rear racks or racks inside the bus, near the entrance.

 .. figure:: https://www.fahrradland-bw.de/uploads/tx_news/Fahrrad2g-2014-Eroeffnung-2.2.jpg
-   :width: 50%
+   :figwidth: 60%

    Fahrrad2go-Project in Winnenden, Germany, testing bicycle racks inside the bus (NVBW2014_, 2014)